 Because of its lower cost, canola oil is ubiquitous in processed foods intended for the growing "health conscious" market.
 Now a recently published study is confirming the suspicions of those of us who refuse to use canola oil.
 Philadelphia Pennsylvania's Temple University conducted an animal study to determine the validity of canola oil's health claims.
-Their results were published this month, December, 2017, in the journal Scientific Reports.
+Their results were published in December 2017 in the journal Scientific Reports.
 The study was titled “Effect of canola oil consumption on memory, synapse and neuropathology in the triple transgenic mouse model of Alzheimer’s disease.”
 Could canola oil contribute to the onset of Alzheimer’s Disease?

 It’s likely that many Americans who have been buying olive oil for decades have never tasted the real thing.
 In fact, it's likely that many of those who bought and used fake or compromised olive oils would reject the real thing because it tastes odd to them.
 Olive racketeering has been going on for quite a while to some extent.
 The Romans of B.C. ages had to clamp down on it.
 But it is bigger and more sophisticated now than ever.
 Genuine olive oil is time consuming to produce and demands higher prices than most other edible oils.
 Yet olive oil is easy to adulterate and sell as the real thing.
 Why is this important?
 It is the centerpiece of the Mediterranean Diet.
 Its monounsaturated oleic and palmitic fatty acids along with its healthy polyphenols are very heart healthy.
 Additionally, according to the Alliance for Natural Health (ANH): "Being able to buy authentic extra virgin olive oil is all the more important because it is a superfood.
 Among other good things, it contains a miracle ingredient known as oleuropein, which has anticancer, pro-mitochondrial, antibiotic, and anti-Alzheimer’s properties.
 It also contains polyphenols and antioxidants with anti-inflammatory benefits.
 It is a mainstay of the ketogenic diet."
 Some claim that since olive oil scam exposures the olive oil industry has cleaned its act somewhat.
 After explaining how olive oil frauds work and their recent history, there will be information provided of what makes a perfect olive oil and how you can determine if it is truly as advertised.